thepocagency/com.tpa.opensource.twitterapi.examples/README.md

 Check the main class for more information:
 - Step 1.
 User has to log in the Twitter API

 - Step 2.
-It calls the Twitter streaming API (using class StreamingSearch.java)
+It calls the Twitter streaming API (using the class [StreamingSearch.java](https://github.com/thepocagency/com.tpa.opensource.twitterapi/blob/master/src/main/java/com/tpa/twitterapi/api/call/StreamingSearch.java))

 - Steps 3. + 4.
     - It orders the messages grouped by user (users sorted chronologically, ascending)